MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-active-directory-federation-service.md

         ```
         <add key="ClientServicesCredentialType" value="AccessControlService"/>
         ```
-3. For the Web client only, set the **WS-Federation Metadata Location** (ClientServicesFederationMetadataLocation) to the URL that defines the federation metadata XML document for your AD FS.
+2. Set the **WS-Federation Metadata Location** (ClientServicesFederationMetadataLocation) to the URL that defines the federation metadata XML document for your AD FS.
 The URL has the following format:

     ```
     https://<Public URL for AD FS server>/federationmetadata/2007-06/federationmetadata.xml